 Exam conventions have a language of their own.
 Read them carefully.
 Most of your questions will be answered by the fine print.

 Medical and other documentary evidence potentially affecting performance across your Second and Third Years is considered by the Final Year Board.
-It is very important that you make available to your Personal Tutor or to your Year Tutor any evidence that provides documentary support for any mitigating circumstances (usually medical) affecting your performance - and to do so before the Examination Boards meet.
+It is very important that you complete the mitigating circumstances form if you need to submit any evidence that supports mitigating circumstances affecting your performance and that you do this before the Examination Boards meet, which starts in the last week of June.
 Evidence that is not provided in a timely manner and with no justification for the delay will not be considered by the Exam Board.
-Further information can be found in the Mitigating Circumstances Section of the Handbook: Section 4.11.4.
+Further information can be found in the Mitigating Circumstances Section of the Handbook.

 You may also wish to read guidance on the marking scales used in the University.